Architectural Design of a

 accomplished within the scope of what you have

-determined you can afford to build; and that budget needs to
+determined you can afford to build - and that budget needs to

 be clearly conveyed to your architect.
+4 out of 5

 -